rauc/rauc/docs/reference.rst

     :STRING 'ignore-compatible', VARIANT 'b' <true/false>: Ignore the default compatible check for forcing installation of bundles on platforms that a compatible not matching the one of the bundle to be installed

+    :STRING 'tls-cert', VARIANT 's' <filename/pkcs11-url>: Use the provided certificate for TLS client authentication

+    :STRING 'tls-key', VARIANT 's' <filename/pkcs11-url>: Use the provided private key for TLS client authentication

+    :STRING 'tls-ca', VARIANT 's' <filename/pkcs11-url>: Use the provided certificate to authenticate the server (instead of the system wide store)

+    :STRING 'http-headers', VARIANT 'as' <array of strings>: Add the provided headers to every request (i.e. for bearer tokens)

+    :STRING 'tls-no-verify', VARIANT 'b' <true/false>: Ignore verification errors for the server certificate

 .. _gdbus-method-de-pengutronix-rauc-Installer.Install: